Return of Financial Aid Funds Policy

 The order of the return of funds is as follows: Direct Unsubsidized Loan, Direct Subsidized Loan, Direct Parent PLUS Loan, Pell Grant, Supplemental Educational Opportunity Grant (SEOG), other Title IV assistance.

-The CBC Tuition Refund Policy will apply if you officially withdraw before completing your quarter of attendance.
+The CBC Tuition Refund Policy will apply if a student officially withdraws before completing the quarter of attendance.

 WA State Financial Aid Repayments